jacobfholland/medusa/docs/markdown/docstring.md

     backticks on this page.)*
 - Use a single line break between sections.
 - References to data types, classes, functions, methods, etc. should use backticks to indicate a reference.
+This includes if an argument is a reference.
 - Include periods at the end of sentences.

 ### Classes